preemptive/Protected-TodoAzureAuth/README.md

 When injected into a Xamarin.Android app, Root Checks detect and respond to rooted Android devices.
 [Dotfuscator Community Edition (CE)](https://docs.microsoft.com/en-us/visualstudio/ide/dotfuscator/), a .NET protection tool that is included with Visual Studio 2017, can inject Root Checks into your Xamarin.Android app automatically.

-**Note: You are currently on the `before-checks` branch**, which shows the state of this repository before Dotfuscator was integrated, and thus before any Root Checks had been configured.

 To set up and run this sample yourself, see [the Setting Up the Sample section](#setup).

 About this Repository